-It may help you to keep your bearings in the face of midnight hysteria if you know what to look for and how to react when your child wakes inconsolable in the middle of the night.
+It's easier to keep your cool when your kid is having a night terror, however, if you know what to look for and how to react when they wake, inconsolable, in the middle of the night.

 According to Dr. Laura Markham, a clinical psychologist specializing in child development and parenting at AhaParenting.com, nightmares are upsetting dreams that happen during REM (dream) sleep.
 Night terrors occur during Stage 4 Deep Sleep, or during the transition from Stage 4 to REM Sleep.
-In other words, during a night terror, the person is actually asleep — according to his brain waves — even if his eyes are open!
-In fact, most of the time the person has no recollection of them.
+In other words, during a night terror, the person is actually asleep — according to his brain waves — even if his eyes are open.
+In fact, most of the time the person has no recollection of the terrors.

 Dr. Markham notes that Stanford researchers have hypothesized that there is a link between childhood sleep apnea and night terrors, so it's always a good idea to have your pediatrician check your child for sleep apnea.
 Sleep apnea can make it difficult for children to get enough rest, and there are indications that over-tiredness as well as stress can trigger night terrors in people who are prone to them.